kfilyk/petri/README.md

 2: Click "NEW RANDOM 100" to generate a random assortment of creatures.

-3: Once a species has began to take off, wait a little while.
+3: Once a species has began to take off, wait a while.
 Petris will require time to deviate from random movements (rotating only CW/CCW, permanently sticking to walls, etc).
 Stopping and starting, non-cyclic swimming patterns, and extension/rotation of eyes indicate that behaviour paths are forming.

+4: When "NETCHILDREN" has stabilized above (or around) 1, you can turn on regression/propopagation functions.
+Note that these are experimental.
+Start low: I recommend using "REGRESS </1 CHILDREN" along with "PROPOGATION ON".

-7: Watch your memory, and expect to run out eventually.
+5: Watch your memory, and expect to run out eventually.
 When this happens, the simulation will stop/browser will crash.
 Your computer will be fine, but you'll have to close the browser and restart.
 I will be converting this project to C++ so this no longer is an issue.

 # STATS
 Clicking on any creature will bring up several statics to the right of the terrarium.
 In order from top left to bottom right, those stats are: